exoticdancerai/web/replit.md

 ## Overview

 Anthem250 is a full-stack web application for launching the NAT250 token - the first-ever NFT of the US National Anthem, performed by professional mezzo soprano Hannah Magnelli.
 The project commemorates America's 250th anniversary in 2026 by combining patriotic heritage with blockchain technology.
-The platform features a comprehensive marketing website with educational content for both crypto-native users and NFT beginners, countdown timer to Independence Day 2026, tokenomics visualization, and waitlist functionality.
+The platform features a comprehensive marketing website with educational content for both crypto-native users and NFT beginners, countdown timer to Independence Day 2026, tokenomics visualization, waitlist functionality, and comprehensive legal disclaimers.

 ## User Preferences